 Stain removers, boosters and soakers eg. Vanish/Napisan, Sard, can be used with a septic system without issue.

-Bleach can be used sparingly, as it breaks down into salt water and oxygen in the system, otherwise it can be disposed of on paving.
-It should not be used undiluted.
+Chlorine bleach can be used sparingly, as it breaks down into saltwater and oxygen in the system.
+Alternatively, it can be disposed of on paving.
+Chlorine bleach should not be used undiluted.

-Disinfectants with the active ingredient Benzalkonium Chloride eg. Canesten, Dettol, generic disinfectants, should not be used as they do not readily break down, they are detrimental because they will kill the bacteria in the system.
-Same applies for anti-bacterial products and pesticides.
+Disinfectants with the active ingredient benzalkonium chloride eg. Canesten, Dettol, generic disinfectants, should not be used as they do not readily break down, they are detrimental because they will kill the bacteria in the system.
+The same applies for anti-bacterial products and pesticides.

-Another very important safety factor regarding septic tanks is that they should be completely covered with the covering made of a strong material.
+Another very important safety factor regarding septic tanks is that they should be completely covered with strong material.
 The covering should be checked periodically.
 There should also be signage around and on the tank as a warning to prevent people from walking on it.
 People have been known to fall through coverings that have degraded or have been damaged over time, and drown in the tank.
-The effluent inside acts like quick sand, and becoming submerged is fatal.
+The effluent inside acts like quicksand, and becoming submerged is fatal.